The Railway Stories: Decca and Argo recordings

-In the 1970s the stories were released on 12" (33⅓rpm) vinyl albums by Decca Records as part of their "World of Children's Stories" series.
+In the 1970s the stories were released on 12-inch (33 1/3 rpm) vinyl albums by Decca Records as part of their "World of Children's Stories" series.
 Each record contained the stories from two complete books, one book on each side.
 The sleeve notes included the same quote from Rev. W. Awdry (see Delysé recordings, above).
 The sleeve illustrations were taken directly from the artwork of the original books.

 The first eight books were again narrated by Johnny Morris.
 The original Delysé recordings were re-used.

 Decca was also the owner of the Argo label, renowned for its audiobooks and other non-music recordings.
 It was therefore a natural progression to extend the series on this label.
 New recordings were made for six further books from The Railway Series, starting with Edward the Blue Engine.
 These stories were narrated by Willie Rushton and the gaps between the tracks included atmospheric (if not always accurate) steam or diesel sound effects.

 The albums were later released on audio cassette under the same labels.
 Recordings were produced by Peter Johnson ('Peter John Productions'); with Kaye & Ward Ltd and Third Man Music being identified as owners of the works.

 Subsequently, Willie Rushton also recorded the remaining books (up to no. 26 Tramway Engines) on the Argo label.
 These recordings were never released on vinyl, only on audio cassette.

 List of recordings

 Individual books

 The Johnny Morris albums were identified as 'Volume 1' to 'Volume 4'; while the Willie Rushton recordings omitted any 'Volume' identity on the front cover.
 For clarity, the recording details below have been identified by volume numbers, regardless of whether these were shown on the sleeve.

-Volume 1: DECCA MONO LP - PA 270 (1972), Cassette - KCPA 270 (19??)
+Volume 1: DECCA MONO LP – PA 270 (1972), Cassette – KCPA 270 (19??)